KarpelesLab/dns/dnsd/README.md

 ## record

 Dns zones are stored into "zone" bucket.

-The key is a 16 bytes zone prefix (binary), followed by the name in reverse order, followed by a zero byte and the type of record (2 bytes).
+* Key: 16 bytes zone prefix (binary), followed by the name in reverse order, followed by a zero byte and the type of record (2 bytes)
+* Value: timestamp (12 bytes) + serialized list of RData

 ## domain

-Key is IP address on which packet has been received (16 bytes) + domain, or just domain (if first is not set, as a catch all).
-Value is zone id (16 bytes) + timestamp (12 bytes)
+* Key: optional IP address on which packet has been received (16 bytes) + domain
+* Value: timestamp (12 bytes) + value